 Example 4.1: website that allows users to create their own websites

 A service provider creates a tool that allows others to create their own online presences.
 The tool itself conforms to the technical standard, and helps users to create conforming content.
 For example, the tool allows users to indicate headings, to provide text alternatives for images, and it generates accessible markup.
 The tool also provides accessibility guidance and accessibility checker tools.
 The provider offers additional consulting services including for privacy, security, internationalization, and accessibility.
 It also encourages non-professional and non-business users to implement accessibility requirements, and explains the many benefits of this including for improving search-engine optimization (SEO).
 In some counties, professionals and businesses are required to meet accessibility requirements, also when they use such tools.
 Despite all this, the tool provider cannot ensure conformance of the content created by non-business and business users of the tool because it does not own or directly control the content.
 (Note: this example is the opposite of example 5.3; it is about shortcomings in the content generated by an authoring tool that principally supports accessibility.)

-How technical standards might contribute to addressing this situation

-Example provisions that technical standards could define to help address this situation include:

-How accompanying guidance might contribute to addressing this situation

-Example guidance to help address this situation could include:

-How accessibility policies might contribute to addressing this situation

-Example considerations that accessibility policies could adopt to help address this situation:

 Example 4.2 - portal that aggregates content from different sources